manojjsm/austerejs/README.md

 });
 ```

-Fallback to CommonJS modules (usually you'll want to use [Browserify](http://browserify.org)).
-If that won't do, fallback to modules defined within a simple object literal to avoid using globals, but don't make this a common practice.
+Fallback to CommonJS modules (use [Browserify](http://browserify.org)).
+If that won't do, fallback to modules defined with an object literal, but don't make it a common practice.

 ## Code is prepared for production.

-Create production builds of all javascript that will be loaded project-wide.
-Concatenate, minify and mangle (=uglify).
-Page-specific files should be minified and mangled as well.
-Use [Grunt](http://gruntjs.com/) to do this from the command line.
+Create an uglified and concatenated build of all javascript that will be loaded project-wide.
+Page-specific files should be uglified as well.
+Use Grunt or Gulp.

-## Switch statements are not used.

-Fall-through occasionally leads to conditions that are difficult to anticipate and think through.